CrunchyData/pg_featureserv/README.md

 ## Troubleshooting

-To get information about what is going on behind the scenes, run with the `--debug` commandline parameter.
+To get detailed information about service operation run with the `--debug` commandline parameter.
 ```sh
 ./pg_featureserv --debug